-- A. This appliance is equipped with an hot surface ignition device which automatically lights the burner.
-Do not try to light the burner by hand. - B. BEFORE LIGHTING, smell all around the appliance area for gas.
+- A. This appliance is equipped with an intermittent pilot ignition (IPI) device which automatically lights the burner.
+DO NOT try to light the burner by hand. - B. BEFORE LIGHTING, smell all around the appliance area for gas.
 Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.